OscarPellicer/pptx2marp/README.md

 * Titles.
 Custom table of contents with fuzzy matching is supported.
 * Lists with arbitrary depth.
 * Text with **bold**, _italic_, color and [hyperlink](https://github.com/ssine/pptx2md/blob/master/README.md)
 * Pictures.
-They are extracted into image file and relative path is inserted.
+They are extracted into image file, with crop settings from PowerPoint applied, and a relative path is inserted.
 * Tables with merged cells.
 * `Inline code` using monospaced fonts.
 * Code blocks, where text boxes primarily styled with monospaced fonts are converted.